shopware/shopware/src/Docs/administration/start-development.md

 ## 3. Start Local development Server

-For local developing you can start a development server from your CLI.
-This will also enable a file watcher which will trigger updating the page directly when you make any changes to your files.
-The nice thing about this is, that the application will keep it's state also after refreshing.
+For local development you can start a development server from your CLI.
+This will also enable a file watcher which will update the page in your browser when you make any changes to your files.
 So you automatically stay at the same place where you're working at.
 The watcher also offers automatic linting using ESLint and will show an overlay with helpful error messages.

 Start the development server: